-Teacher teaches explicitly the instruction on the words and phrases that are important to learners in recognizing and understanding the text.s
+Teacher provides explicit instruction on the words and phrases that are important for students to recognize and understand in the text.

-Teacher displays the list of words on the board, reads each word aloud, and elicits student talk about what each word means before moving onto the next word.
+Teacher displays the list of words on the board, reads each word aloud, and elicits student talk about what each word means before moving into the next word.